Skip to content

 The Hub

 The Hub is Sidespace's home screen and the only permanent tab.
-It is a single scrollable dashboard organized into three sections:
+It is where you see the state of everything at a glance, and where agents report back.
+A single scrollable dashboard organized into three sections:

 SectionWhat It Shows